Vanya-16/Vanya-16.github.io/_posts/2020-10-04-KNN Project.md

-_We can see that the data is now in a more standard and has closer values as compared to huge values in the initial dataset_
+_We can see that the data is now in a standard scale and has closer values as compared to huge values in the initial dataset_

 ### Split the data into train and test